inflect-framework/inflect-framework.github.io/docs/background.md

 ##### Challenges with Centralization and Scalability

-Because of the broad capabilities they offer, teams with limited resources often choose to consolidate diverse stream processing logic into large stream processing applications.
-Centralizing the logic in this way means that teams working on stream processing only have to learn one framework to work on any aspect of the system’s stream processing needs, but this comes at the cost of increased code complexity, reduced flexibility, and a return to the monolithic architecture patterns that microservices aim to avoid.
-By trying to have a single stream processing app or framework be responsible for all of the different stream processing needs of a system, these teams can end up with unwieldy, hard to manage stream processing codebases.

-In addition to the problems of trying to address many stream processing concerns in a single framework, it can also become difficult to organize, manage, and understand data flows as the number of transformations grows.
-This scalability issue compounds the problems of centralized processing logic, as the more pipelines there are transforming and routing events across different parts of the system, the harder it becomes to reason about the system as a whole.
+As the number of transformations performed in an EDA grows, it can become difficult to organize, manage, and understand data flows.
+The more pipelines there are transforming and routing events across different parts of the system, the harder it becomes to reason about the system as a whole.

 ##### Verbose Pipeline Logic